Dehumidifiers

 KEY FACTS:

-About 14% of US homes use a dehumidifier.
+As of 2020, about 17% of US homes used a dehumidifier.
 The efficiency of dehumidifiers can be improved through the use of more efficient compressors and larger heat exchangers.

 Savings through what year?: 2048